urbanairship/ruby-library/docs/static_lists.rst

 Lists target identifiers are specified or replaced with an upload to this endpoint.
 Uploads must be newline delimited identifiers (text/CSV) as described in RFC 4180, with commas as the delimiter.
+The ``StaticList.upload csvfile`` parameter takes an open file descriptor.

 The CSV format consists of two columns: 'identifier_type' and 'identifier'.
 'identifier_type' must be one of 'alias', 'named_user', 'ios_channel', 'android_channel',
 or 'amazon_channel'. 'identifier' is the associated identifier you wish to send to.

 The maximum number of 'identifier_type,identifier' pairs that may be uploaded to a list is 10 million.
-The csv file is automatically gzipped before it is uploaded to the endpoint.

 .. code-block:: ruby